ivopbernardo/r-programming-absolute-beginners/readme.md

 ![Tutorial](assets/Tutorial1.PNG)

-Double click the file and this will launch a new R Studio window on your computer:
+Double clicking this file and this will launch a new R Studio window on your computer:

 ![Tutorial1](assets/Tutorial2.PNG)